OPTIONS PILATES STUDIO

 What makes great buildings?
 Great foundations!
 This course teaches the first three tiers of the Pilates Mat repertoire and how to modify exercises for all age groups and fitness levels.
 Emphasis is placed on maintaining variety and providing small challenges while safely progressing a client in order to avoid monotony.
 Students leave the course confident and capable of creating safe and effective workouts for today’s diverse client.
 68 Exercises.APR I

 This course must be preceded by the All Populations Mat course.
 Students will learn the first three tiers of exercises on the cadillac, chair, spine corrector and ladder barrel, and, more importantly, how to incorporate the barrel into a client's workout, and use it as a support or a challenge, depending on the exercise.
-Emphasis will be placed on the benefits of Cadillac exercises as stepping stones to more challenging exercises and utilizing chair and how to integrate this often under-used piece of equipment into clients' workout routines.Advanced Courses (APM II, APR II, APCCB II)
+Emphasis will be placed on the benefits of Cadillac exercises as stepping stones to more challenging exercises and utilizing chair and how to integrate this often under-used piece of equipment into clients' workout routines.Advanced Courses

 Other Courses & Continuing Education